 For example, let’s assume that your company shares are currently trading at $100 per share and the company offers a 15% discount.
 If you choose to sell right away, you buy shares for $85 and sell for $100.
 That’s an immediate gain of $15 per share, just because you got to buy at a discount.

-Assuming you can sell ASAP, let’s look at the possible outcomes of using your ESPP this way in three different markets, an up market, a down market, and a flat market.
+Assuming you can sell ASAP, let’s look at the possible outcomes of using your ESPP this way in three different scenarios, assume the stock price goes up, the stock price stays the same, and the stock price goes down between the offer date and the purchase date.
 Let us also assume that the offering date price for the stock is $100 per share.

 |Offer Date Price||$100.00||$100.00||$100.00|